54corbin/job-hunter/README.md

-# Offer Hunter
+# Job Hunter

-Offer Hunter is a powerful Chrome extension designed to streamline and automate your job application process.
+Job Hunter is a powerful Chrome extension designed to streamline and automate your job application process.
 It helps you manage your professional profile, tailor your resumes and cover letters using AI, and discover relevant job opportunities from platforms like Seek and LinkedIn.

 ## Features